4 Road Signs You're in The Land Where Love Dies

 Pain Overrides Kindness

 We all use our emotional reactions to inform.
 When love is working, even momentary breaches in connection don’t become a problem, because we override that breach with positive feelings.
-We excuse our partners and decide stress, or something else. led to the bump in the road.
+We excuse our partners and decide that stress, or something else, led to the bump in the road.
 But when love is barely breathing, even the nice things our partner does are overwritten with negative emotion.
 This negative override leads us to pull away and puts distance between the two of us.

 All couples look to each other for connection and help.
-There are hundreds, maybe thousands, of times each day when little things matter: “I had a bad day” is really “Ask me to talk about my day;” “You look sad” is really “Open up and talk to me;” or “I’m having a hard time getting the laundry done” is really “Help me please.”
+There are hundreds, maybe thousands, of times each day when little things matter: “I had a bad day” is really “Ask me to talk about my day;” “You look sad” is really “Open up and talk to me;” or “I’m having a hard time getting the laundry done” is really “Help me, please.”
 When we and our partner reject those little “asks,” turning away has occurred.
-And if we turn away enough, isolation and the emotional distance grows.
+And if we turn away enough, isolation and emotional distance grow.

 Fights Don’t End Well

 Fights are often great ways to connect.
 Through them, we find out what our partner needs.
 But far too often, fights turn ugly and negative emotions explode.
 The wave of contempt floods us and we don’t want to fix things.
 We’ve begun to believe that our partner has turned into someone we can’t trust.
 The pain from the ugly fights causes us to pull away, and isolation sets in.
 We save our own emotional life by avoiding our partner’s “mean-spiritedness” by creating distance and isolating ourselves.